yater/nek0.eu/posts/2016-07-17-The-day-has-come.md

 ---

 Exactly Today the blog becomes 3 years old.
-I celebrated it with migrating the underlying lxc container to an unprivileged.
+I celebrated it with migrating the underlying lxc container to an unprivileged one.
 Yay for more security.

 I promise to post more content soon.
 I'm preparing something.